JohnYoon13/cloud-functions/cloud_functions_guide.md

 ---

 **8.** To confirm that the application correctly generates the expected "Hello World" print statement, select the function and choose the *View Logs* option.
-If necessary, the *Edit* feature allows for any future updates to the source code.
+Use the *Edit* feature to update the source code if necessary.

 <img src="https://github.com/JohnYoon13/cloud-functions/blob/master/images/6.logs.png"/>